women’s rights activist and soon to be women’s rights lawyer

 They blamed the fact that she had been falsely accused of forgery, and a minor harassment charge previously.

 Although she was never convicted; in 2017, she plead guilty to criminal harassment after sending a prior boyfriend 13 non threatening texts, asking for an explanation after he blocked her on his phone.
-Her new lawyer; Daniel Kayfetz, had to move to set aside the guilty plea, on the grounds of ineffectiveness of counsel, citing that the complainant gave her consent to text and that she was charged almost 25 days later, after doing nothing wrong.
+Her new lawyer; Daniel Kayfetz, had to move to set aside the guilty plea, on the grounds of ineffectiveness of counsel, citing that the complainant gave her consent to text as much as she wanted, nothing was threatening, he did not want her charged and that she was charged almost 25 days later, after doing nothing wrong.
 Transcripts from that hearing stated that the court was struggling to accept the plea, citing; "Anyone can send 13 texts and it wouldn't be criminal harassment.
 She was found not guilty.
+The guilty plea was struck by the court on March 25th 2019: click here

 In Ontario, the Crown and the police hold the power as to whether or not to prosecute a crime.
 Sexual assault is one of the most violating offenses there is, which can leave women with long term emotional scars.
 The Crown has a lot of discretionary power, which can lead to abuse of process or error.
 Giving anyone too much discretion, is bound to lead to misuse and mistakes.